canonweaver99/DoorIQ/README.md

 - **Icons**: Lucide React
 - **Deployment**: Vercel

-## 👤 Meet Amanda Rodriguez
+## 👤 Meet Austin Rodriguez

 Your AI training partner:
-- 38-year-old suburban mom
+- 38-year-old suburban homeowner
 - Lives in a nice neighborhood
 - Has 2 kids, 1 dog, and 2 cats
 - Skeptical of door-to-door sales